Aeron Greyjoy by Amok©

 A Feast for Crows

-While reviving Emmond on the shores of Great Wyk, Aeron learns from the Sparr and Gormond Goodbrother that Balon, his oldest brother, has fallen to his death from Pyke.
+While reviving Emmond with the kiss of life on the shores of Great Wyk, Aeron learns from the Sparr and Gormond Goodbrother that Balon, his oldest brother, has fallen to his death from Pyke.
 At Hammerhorn he is told by Maester Murenmure that another older brother, the despised Euron, has claimed the Seastone Chair.
 After preaching at villages and holdfasts on Great Wyk, Aeron rests in a driftwood shelter made by his drowned men at Pebbleton and rejects their call for him to claim the Seastone Chair.
 Fearing that Euron Crow's Eye will be the ruin of the ironmen, Aeron blesses Lord Meldred Merlyn and calls for a kingsmoot on Old Wyk to choose Balon's replacement.

 The ironborn captains answer Aeron's summons, and most of the Iron Fleet returns from the Fever River.
 On the shores of Nagga's Cradle, Aeron blesses and prays with his preferred candidate, his third brother, Victarion, whom he knows will continue Balon's traditional ways.
 While the captains feast and drink, Aeron consumes only fish and water, and he departs when Euron's ridicules his piety.
 The Damphair begins the kingsmoot's proceedings and listens to the claims of Lord Gylbert Farwynd, Erik Ironmaker, Lord Dunstan Drumm, Victarion, and Asha.
 He is shocked when the captains, impressed with Euron's dragonhorn and bold claims, instead choose the Crow's Eye as Balon's successor.